False prophet: The false prophet of Revelation

 Another mention of a false prophet in the New Testament is the "antichrist spirit which denies the Son".
-In the New Testament, the word antichrist (Greek: antikhristos) appears mainly in the Johannine epistles and in the plural, denoting those who deny and/or don't believe in the messianship of Jesus.
-A similar term, pseudochrist (Greek: pseudokhristos, meaning "false messiah"), is used by Jesus in the Gospels.
+In the New Testament, the word antichrist (Greek: antikhristos) appears mainly in the Johannine epistles and in the plural, denoting those who deny and/or do not believe in the messiahship of Jesus.
+A similar term, pseudochrist (Greek: pseudokhristos, meaning 'false messiah'), is used by Jesus in the Gospels.
 These terms seem to refer to a category of people rather than a single individual.

 Islam

 The Quran states that Muhammad is the "Seal of the Prophets" and Last and Final of the Prophets, which is understood by mainstream Sunni to mean that any ostensible prophets after Muhammed are false.
-All mainstream Muslim scholars' perspectives from both Sunni and Shīʿa denominations don't consider the Second Coming of ʿĪsā (Jesus) as the coming of a new prophet, since the Islamic Messiah had already been an existing prophet and will rule by the Quran and sunnah of Muhammad, bringing no new revelation or prophecy.
+All mainstream Muslim scholars' perspectives from both Sunni and Shīʿa denominations do not consider the Second Coming of ʿĪsā (Jesus) as the coming of a new prophet, since the Islamic Messiah had already been an existing prophet and will rule by the Quran and sunnah of Muhammad, bringing no new revelation or prophecy.

 Thawban ibn Kaidad narrated that Muhammad said:

 "There will be 30 dajjals among my Ummah.
 Each one will claim that he is a prophet; but I am the last of the Prophets (Seal of the Prophets), and there will be no Prophet after me."

 — Related by Ahmad ibn Hanbal as a sound hâdith.

 Abu Hurairah narrated that Muhammad said:

-"The Hour will not be established (1) till two big groups fight each other whereupon there will be a great number of casualties on both sides and they will be following one and the same religious doctrine, (2) till about thirty dajjals (liars) appear, and each one of them will claim that he is Allah's Messenger…"
+"The Hour will not be established (1) till two big groups fight each other whereupon there will be a great number of casualties on both sides and they will be following one and the same religious doctrine, (2) till about thirty dajjals (liars) appear, and each one of them will claim that he is Allah's Messenger..."